← Back to Blog

 • Seamless design: The signature blends into the artwork, creating a cleaner, more premium look.

-• Brand positioning: Card companies actively market on-card autos as premium features.
+• Brand positioning: Card companies actively market on-card autos as premium features in high-end sets like Topps Dynasty, Flawless, or National Treasures.

-• Long-term durability: No risk of peeling stickers, misalignment, or chopped-off signatures.
+• Long-term durability: No risk of peeling stickers, misalignment, or trapped dust/bubbles.

 Sticker autos, by comparison, often suffer from off-center placement, streaking ink, or edge glare — small visual flaws that can make a big difference on high-end cards.